Get insider access

 • Bulky and heavy design.

 The Audeze MM-100 are studio headphones that aren't intended for use on the go.
-As a result, they're a poor choice for commuting and travel use as their bulky design means they're not very portable.
+As a result, they're a poor choice for travel use as their bulky design means they're not very portable.
 Their open-back design also provides almost no isolation against external noise, and they leak enough audio for others around you to hear on the bus or train.
 On the upside, though, they're comfortable and well-built enough to survive long journeys.

 Pros